MouB24/Traffic-Lights/README.md

 # Traffic-Lights
-This is a basic traffic-light creation which has Automated timer change of lights using Javascript.
+This is a basic traffic-light creation which has Automated timer change for the lights using Javascript.